 Properties have come a long way in their sponsorship support and servicing as the relationships continue to evolve into more technical partnerships.
 They understand that come renewal time, they must deliver the value the sponsor needs in order to continue the relationship.
-Our agency has noticed there can still be a gap in this relationships, and here are some things to consider when your brand decides not to consult expertise beforehand.
+Our agency has noticed there can still be a gap in these relationships, and here are some things to consider when your brand decides not to consult expertise beforehand.

 1. You risk being sold only one, potentially narrow, solution